© 2015 B. L. Freeborn, updated Sept. 2022

 Glyph #199 is said to mean ‘thunder’ and is very close to the symbol found at 4,3.

 Glyph #41 means ‘take’ and is close to the symbol in the table at 14,2 and mirrored at 14,8.

 Glyph #209 with sound ‘i’ appears to be the same as shown in the table and is taken to mean pole or eye.
 It is found notably at position 4,4.
 The circumference of the planet divided by 44 is 565 miles.

 The reader should examine this ‘i’ symbol closely and note there is a small horizontal stroke on the left upstroke.
 This may not be accidental.
 In the Luwian glyph system of writing this small stroke represents the sound ‘r’ and if the two sounds are combined we arrive at the word ‘ire’ which means today what it did in Old English except previously it additionally meant to wander.
 So this adds that now the ‘eye’ has ‘wandered angrily.’

 Lastly, the symbol that looks like a backwards F is taken to be a sword or knife that stabs the ground and the idea repeats in the glyphs as seen in #278.
-The reader is left to explore its positions.

 For your reference the Luwian Glyph list can be found linked here:

 The associated words have been filled in and the tablet’s ideas are unfolding in this very complicated riddle and blending of ideas with Earth related numbers.

 The next post should complete the symbols that can be identified!